-Application : Departure

-Explanation on application of the practice :

-Explanation for departure Being the head of the board, the Chairman of the Board is responsible for marshalling the effective functioning of the board in the interest of good corporate governance.
-The followings are the roles and responsibilities of the Chairman of the Board as established in the Board Charter: i.
-Leading the Board in the adoption of good corporate governance practices in the Company and its subsidiaries; ii.
-Providing leadership to the Board so that the Board can discharge its responsibilities effectively; iii.
-Leading the Board in the oversight of the Management and ensure its effectiveness of all aspects of its role; iv.
-Ensuring the efficient organisation and conduct of the Board's function, chairing Board meetings and discussion; v.
-Setting the Board agenda and ensuring complete and accurate information is furnished to Directors on a timely basis to facilitate decision-making; vi.
-Facilitating the effective contribution of all Directors at Board meetings by encouraging their active participation and allowing their dissenting views to be freely expressed; viii.
+Application : Applie d 7 tppnoation . , , , , , , - Explanation on the head of the Board, the Chairman of the Board is responsible application of the rshalling the effective functioning of the Board in the interest of practice corporate governance.
+Dr. Ang Kwee Teng, as the Executive nan of the Board, is responsible for providing leadership to the in overseeing its effective conduct and facilitating the Board's engage ement with shareholders and other stakeholders.
+The fe llowing are the relected recognitibilities of the Chairman of the llowing are the roles and responsibilities of the Chairman of the as established in the Board Charter : i.
+Leading the Board in the adoption of good corporate 1. governance practices in the Company and its subsidiaries; ii.
+Providing leadership to the Board so that the Board can " discharge its responsibilities effectively; iii.
+Leading the Board in the oversight of the Management and ensuring its effectiveness in all aspects of its role; iv.
+Ensuring the efficient organisation and conduct of the Board's function, chairing Board meetings and discussions; V. Setting the Board agenda and ensuring complete and accurate information is furnished to Directors on a timely basis to facilitate decision-making; vi.
+Facilitating the effective contribution of all Directors at Board meetings by encouraging their active participation and allowing their dissenting views to be freely expressed; vii.
 Promoting constructive and respectful relations within the Board, and managing the interface between the Board and Management; viii.
-Ensuring appropriate steps are taken to provide effective communicated to the Board of the Company as a whole; ix.
-Chairing general meetings of shareholders and ensuring orderly conduct and proceedings of such meeting; x.
-Ensuring shareholders have the opportunity to participate in general meetings effectively; including having access to information they require to participate in discussions and cast informed votes;
+Ensuring appropriate steps are taken to provide effective communication with stakeholders and their views are communicated to the Board of the Company as a whole; ix.
+Chairing general meetings of shareholders and ensuring orderly conduct and proceedings of such meetings; X. Ensuring general meetings support meaningful engagement between the Board, Key Senior Management and shareholders; xi.
+Ensuring shareholders have the opportunity to participate in ۸۱۰ general meetings effectively, including having access to information they require to participate in discussions and cast informed votes; xii.
+Maintaining effective professional relationships with external 7111

-xii.
-Maintaining effective professional relationship with external parties, investing public, regulatory bodies and trade associations; and xiii.
-Facilitating the contribution of NEDs and ensuring constructive relations be maintained between Executive and NEDs. xiv.
+Explanation for : departure parties, investing public, regulatory bodies and trade associations; xiii.
+Facilitating the contribution of NEDs and ensuring constructive relations be maintained between the Executive and NEDs; and xiv.
 Leading NEDs to meet among themselves, with no presence of the Executive Directors and the Management, at least annually to discuss among other strategic, governance and operational issues.
-The roles and responsibilities of the Chairman of the Board are stated in Paragraph 5.3 of the Board Charter , published at "Corporate Governance" section of the "Investor Relations" of the Company's website at www.ornapaper.com .
-Upon the resignation of Executive Chairman, Mr. Ang Kwee Teng on 22 December 2021 to pursue his personal matters had resulted in casual vacancy in the Chairman of the Board.
-Mr. Sai Chin Hock, the Executive Director or Mr. Siow Kee Yen, the Independent Non-Executive Director was elected as the Chairman of the meeting held during the financial year under review pursuant to Clause 158 of the Company's Constitution.
-In November 2022, NEDs meet among themselves without the present of Executive Chairman and Executive Directors to discuss on strategic, governance and operational issues.
-The COO was invited by the NEDs to brief the NEDs on the Group's business and operational strategies for their review.
-Not Available Large companies are requi red to complete the columns below.
-Non-large companies are encouraged to complete the columns b Measure : The Board, via the Nomination Committee, is to identify a senior member of the Board to be appointed as the Chairman of the Board during the financial year ending 31 December 2023.
-Timeframe : Within 1 year
+The roles and responsibilities of the Chairman of the Board are stated in Paragraph 5.3 of the Board Charter , published in the "Corporate Governance" section of the "Investor Relations" of the Company's website at www.ornapaper.com .
+In November 2024, NEDs meet among themselves without the presence of the Executive Chairman and Executive Directors to discuss on strategic, governance and operational issues.
+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.
+Measure : Timeframe :